 If the tragic condition for the Spanish speaking population in the southwestern area of the United States was going to improve, education was the key.
-Even though they were not able to be involved in the education of their children, parents of language minority children knew the
+Even though they were not able to be involved in the education of their children, parents of language minority children knew the worth of an education for success in American society.
+They had, and continue to have, hopes and aspirations of a better life for their children.
+So firm was their belief in the importance of an education, they totally entrusted their children to the teachers and school system.

 ...For example, the Ramirez, Taylor, and Peterson (1970) study "Mexican American Cultural Membership and Adjustment to School" revealed that 76.9% of Mexican Americans felt it was "good for parents to put pressure on their children to get as much education as possible."
-A similar study by Hymer in Los Angeles revealed that 78.9% of Mexican Americans felt "it was their duty to keep their children in school every day."
-The Hymer study was done in 1924!4
+A similar study by Hymer in Los Angeles revealed that 78.9% of Mexican Americans felt "it was their duty, to keep their children in school every day."
+The Hymer study was done in 1924!